-Visitors to the park may appreciate numerous activities and attractions, both locally and further a field, to suit a wide variety of tastes, interests, time and weather conditions.
+Visitors to the Knock School may appreciate numerous activities and attractions, both locally and further a field, to suit a wide variety of tastes, interests, time and weather conditions.

 Touring / Cycling